-Canada's corporate tax summary reflects all 2021 federal, provincial, and territorial budgets.
+Canada's corporate tax summary reflects all 2022 federal, provincial, and territorial budgets.
 This summary is based on enacted and proposed legislation and assumes that the proposed legislation will become law.
 Generally, budget proposals and draft legislation are enacted into law, even with a minority federal government, which is currently the case.
-For further details of the proposed new business tax measures noted in the summary, see our Tax Insights ‘2021 Federal budget: From pandemic to recovery’ at www.pwc.com/ca/budget.
+For further details of the proposed new business tax measures noted in the summary, see our Tax Insights on the federal budget at www.pwc.com/ca/budget.

 Mandatory disclosure rules

-The 2021 federal budget proposes to enhance Canada’s mandatory reportable transaction disclosure rules, subject to public consultation, for taxation years that begin, and transactions entered into, after 2021.
+Draft legislative proposals enhance Canada’s mandatory reportable transaction disclosure rules, for taxation years that begin, and transactions entered into, after 2021.
 See Mandatory disclosure rules in the Tax administration section and our Tax Insights ‘Finance releases draft legislative proposals: Mandatory disclosure rules' at www.pwc.com/ca/taxinsights for more information.

 Interest deductibility limits